Opportunities

 See below to view current opportunities.

-Yale LET(s) Lead Leadership Academy 2025-2026
+Yale University LET(s) Lead Program 2026-2027

 The Yale Program for Recovery and Community Health’s Lived Experience Transformational Leadership Academy (LET(s) Lead) is partnering with the Collaborative Learning College at CAMH to offer its next academy!
-Facilitated by a diverse team of national and international leaders, most who are people who identify as having lived and learned expertise, the course will run from September 2025 to May 2026.
+Facilitated by a diverse team of national and international leaders, most who are people who identify as having lived and learned expertise, the course will run from September 2026 to May 2027.
 This program is open to individuals across Canada.

-Program Components
+Program Components:

-• 1) Weekly seminar.
+1) Weekly seminar.
 The first phase consists of a 2-hour weekly virtual seminar over 11 weeks (Thursdays from 1-3 EST).
 Course content includes topics such as developing a personal vision, transformational change, and appreciative inquiry.

-• 2) Project phase.
+2) Project phase.
 The second phase takes place over the next 5-6 months and consists of fellows developing a project idea and being matched with a mentor based on areas of interest.
+Most mentors have lived and learned expertise.
+Upon completion of both phases, fellows will receive a certificate of completion from Yale PRCH.

 Want to facilitate a course?